GBuch1/local-crawl/README.md

 2. **How did you and your partner [equitably](https://www.marinhhs.org/sites/default/files/boards/general/equality_v._equity_04_05_2021.pdf) divide up the responsibilities?**

-3. **What is one thing you learned from each other by collaborating?**
+    We both spent time to look over the project and try our own implementations, that being said however I (Garrett) ended up doing      a large majority of the work.
+That isn't to discredit the effort that Livingstone put in becuase he did commit time, but I do        think it is noteworthy.
+No hard feelings but I want to maintain honesty and integrity in this process.

-    TODO: Respond here.
+4. **What is one thing you learned from each other by collaborating?**

-# TODO: DELETE ALL INSTRUCTIONS STARTING WITH "TODO" BEFORE YOUR FINAL SUBMISSION!
+    I learned that it is important to communicate explicitly on what is expected of each other when working on a project of this         nature.
+I also learned that it is important to have grace and understand of people's circumstances.